Administrative Services

 Richard Willett

 Captain Willett began his career in law enforcement in 1987 in the town of Williamston, working his way from Patrol through the ranks to Interim Chief in 2010.
 Captain Willett joined the City of Anderson in March 2010 in Patrol Division.
 After three years of service, he transferred to the Criminal Investigations Division as a Detective Sergeant for Forensics.
-In 2018, Captain Willett was promoted to rank of Lieutenant as a Patrol Supervisor.
-In 2019, Captain Willett was transferred to Lieutenant over the Traffic Division and then additionally tasked with Municipal Services to include Court Security and the patrol and events in the Downtown District.
+In 2018, Captain Willett was promoted to the rank of Lieutenant as a Patrol Supervisor.
+In 2019, Captain Willett was transferred to Lieutenant over the Traffic Division.
+In July 2022, Captain Willett was promoted to Administrative Services and tasked with Downtown Patrol Services to include City Hall, Court Security, Recreation Security, and events in the Downtown District.

 Internal Affairs